 - Online Learning.
-You can earn this valuable credential without having to relocate, studying whenever and wherever is most convenient for you.
-You'll complete fieldwork in your local area, not ours.
+You can earn this valuable credential without having to relocate.
+Study as a full-time student whenever and wherever is most convenient for you (you will complete one course every seven weeks).
+Also, you'll complete fieldwork in your local area, not ours.

 - Field Placement Specialists.
 Kind, knowledgeable professionals with years of social work experience help you find and secure a practicum.